-June 1, 2022
+June 1, 2023

-The online application is available online: sciencetalentsearch.smapply.org
+Vist: sciencetalentsearch.smapply.org

-Technical Support Deadline November 8, 2022 at 8:00 pm Eastern Time
+Technical Support Deadline November 7, 2023 at 8:00 pm Eastern Time

 Students submitting a technical support request by this date and time are guaranteed that the problem reported will be resolved before the Application Deadline.
 The Society cannot guarantee that requests for technical assistance will be resolved if submitted after this date and time.